 Canyon Del Rey Boulevard (SR 218) Corridor Study

 TAMC is leading the Canyon Del Rey Boulevard (State Route 218) Corridor Study in partnership with the cities of Del Rey Oaks, Seaside and Caltrans.
-The Corridor Study will gather data, conduct a technical traffic forecast analysis, and utilize public input to identify a set of complete streets, stormwater drainage, active transportation, and environmental and wildlife preservation improvements for the corridor that connects SR 1 to SR 68 through the cities of Seaside, Del Rey Oaks, and Monterey.
+The Corridor Study will gather data, conduct a technical traffic forecast analysis, and utilize public input to identify a set of complete streets, stormwater drainage, active transportation, and environmental and wildlife preservation improvements for Canyon Del Rey Blvd from Highway 1 to Highway 68.

 Corridor Study Goals

 - Make Canyon Del Rey Boulevard for safer for different forms of transportation and for people of all ages and abilities

 - Engage local residents and regional partners in the study process

 - sidewalks, street furniture, lighting and plantings;

 - intersection improvements for safe, accessible pedestrian crossings;

 - bicycle lanes, paths and/or signage, including connections to existing and planned projects, such as the City of Monterey’s North Fremont Street bike and pedestrian improvements and the planned Fort Ord Regional Trail & Greenway.

 - Recommend conceptual designs for drainage and underground utility improvements, including “Green Street” improvements